pods-framework/pods-gravity-forms/readme.txt

 == Changelog ==

-= 1.4.6 - March TBD, 2024 =
+= 1.5.0 - March 24th, 2024 =

-* Tested against WP 6.4
+* New requirements that match Pods: WP 6.0+, PHP 7.2+, and Pods 3.0+ (@sc0ttkclark)
-* Fixed: Prepopulating field values works more consistently now when passing the prepopulated filter pre-chunked arrays of values.
+* Fixed: Prepopulating field values works more consistently now when passing the prepopulated filter pre-chunked arrays of values. (@sc0ttkclark)

-ALSO: Pods 2.0 is in development and it brings complete compatibility with the latest Gravity Forms releases.
+ALSO: Pods GF 2.0 is in development and it brings complete compatibility with the latest Gravity Forms releases.
 We could use your support to help it get over the finish line this year.
 Please consider [donating to the Pods project](https://friends.pods.io/) to help us get there more quickly.

 = 1.4.5 - July 22nd, 2022 =